awesto/django-shop/docs/reference/serializers.rst

 Catalog List View
 -----------------

-Say, you are working with the provided demo shop, then the product's list view is available at http://localhost:8000/de/shop/ .
+Say, we are working with the provided demo shop, then the product's list view is available at http://localhost:8000/de/shop/ .
 By appending ``?format=json`` to the URL, the raw data making up our product list, is rendered as a JSON object.
-For humans, this is difficult to read, therefore the Django Restframework offers a version which is more legible: Instead of the above, invoke the URL as http://localhost:8000/de/shop/?format=api .
+For humans, this is difficult to read, therefore the Django Restframework offers a version which is more legible: Instead of the above, we invoke the URL as http://localhost:8000/de/shop/?format=api .
 This renders the list of products as:

 |rest-catalog-list|